alexcroox/jira-timer-menubar/README.md

 Head over to the [releases to download](https://github.com/alexcroox/jira-timer-menubar/releases/latest) for macOS or Linux.

+## Chrome Extension

+Install the [Chrome extension](https://github.com/alexcroox/jira-timer-menubar-chrome-extension) to quickly start a timer from the JIRA web ui.

 #### Linux users

 If you are running newer versions of GNOME you will need the